ryandward/sgrna_design/README.rst

 Use build_sgrna_library.py to generate a list of sgRNA targets.
 =================

-It is recommended to use the following parameters to run the script, and will work **as is** -- if the environment variable was set and the genbank file was fetched using NCBI Entre Direct Utilities.
+It is recommended to use the following parameters to run the script, and will work **as is**, considering previous steps have been followed.

 ``./build_sgrna_library.py --input_genbank_genome_name ${GUIDE_TARGET}.gb  --tsv_output_file ${GUIDE_TARGET}_sgrna.tsv && echo "Output stored in ${GUIDE_TARGET}_sgrna.tsv"``